 When considering how to leave assets to adult children, the first step is to decide how much each one should receive.
 Most parents want to treat their children fairly, but this doesn't necessarily mean they should receive equal shares of your estate.
 For example, it may be desirable to give more to a child who is

 Most parents want to make sure their children are provided for in the event something happens to them while the children are still minors.
 Grandparents, aunts, uncles, and good friends sometimes want to leave gifts to beloved young children too.
 Unfortunately, good intentions and poor planning often have unintended results.
 Don’t make these common, expensive mistakes.

 My “Millionaire Next Door” clients and their advisors would probably get a kick out of the story of Ronald Read – a former JC Penny janitor and service station worker who passed away earlier this year with $8 million.
-Ronald Read passed away with $8M fortune None of his friends and family knew of his wealth,
+Ronald Read passed away with $8M fortune None of his friends and family knew of

 There’s something about watching celebrities acting like “real people” and making mistakes that seems to appeal to viewers, as proven by the continuing popularity of reality TV shows.
 A Forbes article on “What We Can Learn From Celebrity Estate Planning Gone Wrong” shows that the estate planning foibles of the rich and famous are no exception

 Thomas Kinkade was a self-named “painter of light”, whose mass-produced works of art are estimated to grace one in every twenty American homes.
 Following his untimely death on April 6, 2012, however, his most famous pieces are turning out to be a couple of holographic wills he left to his girlfriend of 18 months, Amy Pinto-Walsh.